 There is nothing more important to us than your satisfaction with our services and products.
-It is important to emphasize that you have a role to play in maximizing your own communication and acquiring the best hearing aid(s) and treatment solutions for you.
-Here are some suggestions for optimizing your experience with us and your hearing and communication success and satisfaction.
+It is important to emphasize that you have a role to play in maximizing your own communication and acquiring the best hearing aids and treatment solutions for you.
+Consider your answers to the following questions to be extra prepared for your first appointment!

 We believe you will have a more fulfilling experience if you dig deeper to comprehend the impact your hearing loss has had on your life emotionally, behaviorally, mentally, and socially.
 Write the issues down, because they will become a roadmap for both you and your audiologist.
 We will also utilize assessment scales designed to help you understand problems caused by your hearing loss.
 Your areas of need become a contract between you and your hearing care professional.